 Step 4 – Veterinary References Contacted

-An adoption coordinator will contact the veterinary reference(s) you provided to determine if all your current pets are spayed/neutered and up to date on vaccinations.
+An adoption coordinator will contact the veterinary reference(s) you provided to determine if all your current pets are spayed/neutered and up to date on vaccinations and preventatives.
 If you don’t have any current pets, we will ask about the veterinary care that your previous pets received.
 If you have never owned a pet, this step is skipped.

 If your veterinary reference(s) cannot verify the spay/neuter and vaccination status of current or previous pets, processing of your application will be stopped until you can provide this information.